-Through the Coronavirus Response and Recovery Fund, the Community Foundation and its partners will support local charities and community organisations across Tyne & Wear and Northumberland respond to the outbreak and recover from its impact.
-Response is about getting extra money to organisations that we know are supporting older people and other vulnerable groups affected by the COVID-19 outbreak.
-Recovery is about funding a wider group of local charities and community organisations whose operations and finances have been affected so they can recover and continue their activities once the outbreak eases.
+Through the Coronavirus Response and Recovery Fund, we are supporting local charities and community organisations across Tyne & Wear and Northumberland.
+We have distributed nearly £2m to organisations supporting vulnerable groups affected by the COVID-19 outbreak.
+We are now working on targeted recovery funding for local charities and community organisations whose operations and finances have been affected .

-The Community Foundation has set up the Fund with and initial £200,000 contribution.
-We are delighted that Newcastle Building Society has become a founding partner in the fund with a donation of £100,000.
-Information about other supporters who wish their details to be shared will be shown at the bottom of this page or on our JustGiving page.
+The Community Foundation set up the Fund with an initial £200,000 contribution.
+Newcastle Building Society became a founding partner in the fund with a donation of £100,000.
+Virgin Money Foundation and the Sir James Knott Trust have also supported us with donations of £100,000 each.
+Information about other supporters who wish their details to be shared is below and on our JustGiving page.

 You may also be able to apply for help from other funders.
 Information about where to go for help with funding is here www.communityfoundation.org.uk/apply/help-and-support/

-We understand the COVID-19 pandemic is having, and will continue to have, a big impact on individuals and families in our area.
-Our fund has been set up to support charitable organisations that can help people most affected.
+We understand the COVID-19 pandemic is continuing to have a big impact on individuals and families in our area.
+Our funds have been set up to support organisations that can help people most affected.
 We are not providing grants directly to individuals or families.
 If you are worried about your health or a loved one’s, please follow the advice at www.nhs.uk/conditions/coronavirus-covid-19/.
 If you are worried about money or other issues, you can contact a CAB www.citizensadvice.org.uk/ or other local advice centre www.adviceuk.org.uk/looking-for-advice/

-To make sure we can run the fund as simply and effectively as we can, we need to pool all gifts into one pot for distribution.
-Therefore, we can’t accept gifts restricted for a specific organisation or area.
+To make sure we can run the funds as simply and effectively as we can, we can’t accept gifts restricted for a specific organisation.
 If you have a particular charity or community group you want to support, we encourage you to give to them directly.

-The Fund will support charities and community organisations in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
+The funds support charities and community organisations based and operating in Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
 If you want to support communities elsewhere in the UK or internationally, there is the National Emergencies Trust or the World Health Organisation appeal www.cafonline.org/home/covid-19-fund.
 You may wish to contact your local community foundation to see if there are similar funds in your area www.ukcommunityfoundations.org/our-network

-The National Emergencies Trust has launched a UK-wide fundraising appeal in partnership with the British Red Cross to support local charities.
-Some of the money raised will be allocated to us to award in grants in Tyne & Wear and Northumberland.
-We will run that alongside our Fund.
-We do not yet have further details but recommend you keep an eye on our website as we'll publish more information when we have it.
+The National Emergencies Trust has been running a UK-wide fundraising appeal.
+Some of the money raised has been allocated to us to award in grants in Tyne & Wear and Northumberland.
+We are running that alongside our own Coronavirus Response and Recovery Fund.

-The Foundation's own income is being significantly affected by the economic impact of the Coronavirus outbreak.
-To make sure we can run the fund effectively and cover the necessary staff time, we are going to retain 5% of the net amount of new gifts to the fund.
+The Foundation's own income has been affected by the economic impact of the Coronavirus outbreak.
+To make sure we can run the fund effectively and cover the necessary staff time, we are retaining 5% of the net amount of new gifts to our Coronavirus Response and Recovery Fund.
 That means if your gift is eligible, the cost contribution will in effect come from the Gift Aid we claim.
 In recognition of the scale of the crisis, this is significantly less than the contribution we normally retain from funds.
-The contribution is something we will keep under review as the outbreak and our work in response progresses.